Philadelphia homicides surge hit 30-year high in 2020

 “We don’t give up.
 We don’t give in,” Kenney said.
 “We are determined to save lives and create peace.
 We will turn the page on this dark chapter in the history of our city, and we will write the new book together.
 I vow to be with Philadelphians every step of the way as we take on this challenge.”

-Philadelphia spike in homicides this year followed a national trend in major U.S. cities.
+Philadelphia spike in homicides in 2020 followed a national trend in major U.S. cities.
 New York City had 437 homicides as of Dec.
 20, up 39.2% from the same time last year; Chicago had 768 murders as of Sunday, up 48.8%; and Los Angeles had 343 homicides as of Saturday, up 33.5%.

-While homicides in Philadelphia have trended upwards for years, the city has never experienced such a significant spike in year-over-year homicides, according to police data dating back to 1960.
+While homicides in Philadelphia have trended upward for years, the city has never experienced such a significant spike in year-over-year homicides, according to police data dating back to 1960.

 Stanley Crawford, a community activist who founded the Black Male Community Council of Philadelphia after his son was killed in 2018, said officials tasked with reducing violence were “out of touch.”